MartinFeineis/Library/Windows/Powershell.md

 Compare-Object $(Get-Content .\first.txt) $(Get-Content .\second.txt)
 ```
 ### Compare Errors from to Error Log files
+The following creates a table named "TableName" and add the 3 columns Date,Error1 and Error2 to it.
+Then it populates the table with the findings of the Files.
 ```
 $table = New-Object SYStem.Data.DataTable "TableName"